Pay a Bill

 What brought you to NorthShore for your treatment?My father, Dr. William Kerr, [was] a physician at NorthShore.
 Evanston Hospital has been a part of my family's life forever.
 I have received all my medical care there.

-David Winchester, MD, Surgical Oncologist, was recommended by my OB/GYN’s office.
-Dr. Winchester and I live in the same community.
+A Surgical Oncologist, was recommended by my OB/GYN’s office.
+The doctor and I live in the same community.
 We know each other personally through our children's sports teams.
 I never imagined I would become one of his patients.
 I’m honored to call him both my doctor and friend.

 I felt well cared for by everyone at NorthShore, especially everyone on my care team: Dr. Douglas Merkel (oncologist), Dr. Joseph Feldman (lymphedema), Dr. Kim Grahl (internal medicine), Dr. William Banzhaf (obstetrics and gynecology), Bonnie Ryszka (oncology nurse), Meg Madvig (Kellogg social worker), Maria Sobel (physical therapy for lympedema massages) and Patricia Piant (acupuncture).
 The staff at NorthShore is loving, knowledgeable and compassionate.
 I feel so lucky to have been taken care of by the incredible staff at NorthShore!